 After you’ve checked out the marketplace and taken a closer look at your expenses, it’s time to settle on a hourly, retainer, or project rate for your services.

 Hourly fees can get a bit tricky.
-Either the rate can be so high that clients won’t be able to afford you or because the rate is low you won’t be taken seriously.
+Some are too high while others are too low.
+If it’s too high, clients won’t be able to afford you.
+If it’s too low, you won’t be taken seriously.

 Since you already listed your expenses, you could add that and your salary together (your salary could what you previously earned or what your competitors are charging), multiple that figure by a 10% or 20% profit margin, and divide that figure by your billable hours to determine your hourly rate.
-However you determine your hourly rate, it’s pretty normal for consultants to double that figure so that they can cover their overhead.
+It doesn’t really matter how you determine your hourly rate.
+Just know it’s pretty normal for consultants to double that figure so that they can cover their overhead.

-Just remember, if your hourly rate is higher than most other consultants, then the clients who hire you except you to be worth every dollar.
+Remember, if your rate is higher than others, the clients who hire you except you to be worth it.

-This type of payment is a monthly fee, which averages around $3,500 per month, that you and the client agree on.
+This type of payment is a monthly fee.
+It averages around $3,500 per month, that you and the client agree on.
 The catch?
-You have to be on-call for the client for a specified amount of time each month - which can be rolled over into the following.
-This is a common form of payment for consultants since it gives the client access to the consultant whenever they’re needed.
+You have to be on-call for the client for a specified amount of time each month.
+This can be rolled over into the following.
+This is a common form of payment for consultants since it gives clients access the consultants whenever needed.
 And, consultants like this form of payment since it is a steady stream of monthly income.

 The only drawback is that you’ll most likely have a clause in your contract that prevents you from taking on additional jobs from competitors.

 If you’re just starting out, project rates may be difficult to determine at first since you may not know how long projects take and how much your hourly rate is.
 Once you do figure this figure out, you can add 10% to your monthly rate.
-But, if you do decide to go with a project rate, just know that this is a fixed amount that you’ll be paid for a specified amount of time, which is usually paid monthly.
+Let’s say you do decide to go with a project rate.
+Just know that this is a fixed amount that you’ll be paid for a specified amount of time, usually monthly.

 At some point you will have to raise your rates.
 This can be uncomfortable if you have a solid rapport with current customers.
-But, if you’re great at your job, you customers will realize that you’re in demand and that’s why you have to raise your rates.
-When you do raise your rates, give your customers plenty of notice, at least one billing cycle, and should be modest.
+But, if you’re great at your job, you customers will realize that you’re in demand.
+If you’re in demand, you have to raise your rates.
+When you do raise your rates, give your customers notice, at least one billing cycle, and be modest.

 Also remember that you can have different rates for different customers.
-For example, your longstanding customers, aka your bread and butter, should be charged lower rates then the client you just acquired last week.
+For example, your longstanding customers, should be charged lower rates than the client you just acquired last week.

 After you have set your rates and have clients lined up, it’s time for you to get paid for your consulting services by sending your clients an invoice.
-An invoice, also known simply as a bill, is important because it’s how you’re going to paid what you’re owed by a client for the work that you just completed.
+An invoice is important.
+It’s how you’re going to paid what you’re owed by a client for the work that you just completed.

 While invoices can vary from person to person and industry to industry, they typically include: